LLBeirut/llbeirut_images/README.md

 # llbeirut_images

-This repository contains images taken during the data collection process of the Linguistic Landscapes of Beirut project in 2015-16.
+This repository contains images taken during the data collection process of the Linguistic Landscapes of Beirut project.

-The thumbnails folder contains shrunken images to 300px width using the ImageMagick library.
-The watermarked folder contains the full images with a tiled watermark made also with the ImageMagick library.
+All image manipulation was carried out using the ImageMagick Library.
+The thumbnails folder contains images shrunken to 300px width.
+The watermarked folder contains the full images with a tiled watermark.

 Most metadata has been stripped from the images using EXIFTOOL.
-Refer to the general metadata file for information related to the images.
+Refer to the general metadata file for information related to individual images.

-All images are released with a CC BY-SA 4.0 International license.
+All images are released here with a CC BY-SA 4.0 International license.
 If you would like to reuse one of the larger format images without the watermark, you may do so using the suggested citation below.
-Write to us with the name of the file(s) you require, and we will do our best to be back in touch in a timely manner.
+Send us a [request](llbeirut9@gmail.com) with the name of the file(s) you require, and we will do our best to be back in touch in a timely manner.

 Suggested citation:

 Linguistic Landscapes of Beirut Project - LLB.
 (2022).
+[Image ID and description].
+NYU Abu Dhabi.